andreabolognani/debian-libvirt/docs/formatdomaincaps.rst

 ``custom``
    The ``mode`` element contains a list of supported CPU models, each described by a dedicated ``model`` element.
 The ``usable`` attribute specifies whether the model can be used directly on the host.
-When usable='no' the corresponding model cannot be used without disabling some features that the CPU of such model is expected to have.
 A special value ``unknown`` indicates libvirt does not have enough information to provide the usability data.
-The ``deprecated`` attribute reflects the hypervisor's policy on usage of this model :since:`(since 7.1.0)` .
+When ``usable='no'`` the corresponding model cannot be used without disabling some features that the CPU of such model is expected to have.
+The list of features blocking usability of a particular CPU model is returned as disabled features in the result of ``virConnectBaselineHypervisorCPU`` API (or ``virsh hypervisor-cpu-baseline``) when called on a CPU definition using the CPU model and no additional feature elements.
+Models marked as usable (``usable='yes'``) can be safely used in domain XMLs with ``check='none'`` as the hypervisor guarantees the model can be used on the current host and additional checks done by libvirt are redundant.
+In fact, disabling libvirt checks via ``check='none'`` for such models is recommended to avoid needless issues with starting domains when libvirt's definition of a particular model differs from hypervisor's definition.
+The ``deprecated`` attribute reflects the hypervisor's policy on usage of this model :since:`(since 7.1.0)`.
+The ``vendor`` attribute :since:`(since 8.9.0)` contains the vendor of the CPU model for users who want to use CPU models with specific vendors only.
+CPU models with undefined vendor will be listed with ``vendor='unkwnown'``.

 I/O Threads
 ~~~~~~~~~~~